stopwarstopputin/swsp-wordpress-plugin/README.md

 Anyone is welcome to contribute to the Stop War!
 Stop Putin!
 WordPress Plugin.

 Please [read the guidelines](/CONTRIBUTING.md) for contributing to this repository.

+This project is purely idealistic.
+We are not interested in any kinds of commercial benefits or donations.

+If you want to join rallies against the war in Ukraine or donate to humanitarian organizationswe found https://www.stopputin.net/ a helpful resource.